joergkrause/nyaf/README.md

 ### Data Type

 Web Components have the restriction that an attribute can transport string values only.

-> NYAF overcomes this restriction with a smart attribut handling.

 This would lead to "[Object object]" for other types.

+> NYAF overcomes this restriction with a smart attribute handling.

-In NYAF, however, the object is being recognized and stringified to JSON.
-Additionally, a custom attribute with the name "\__name__" is written.
+That means the object is being recognized and stringified to JSON.
+Additionally, a custom attribute with the name "\_\_name__" is written.
 Assume your values is written like shown below:

 ~~~
 <app-comp test={[{"obj": 1}, {"obj": 2}]}></app-comp>
 ~~~

-The the rendered component would look like this:
+The rendered component would look like this:

 ~~~
 <app-comp test="[{"obj": 1}, {"obj": 2}]" __test__></app-comp>
 ~~~

 Apparently the double double quotes work just fine.
 However, the content is now a string.
 If you do operations on this it will not resolve as the array it was before.
 Here the second attribute will trigger a different behavior.
 The hook for the data Proxy used internally is now applying a `JSON.parse` and returns the former object.
 Also, once set again, the incoming value is checked for being an object and stringified, then.
+The technique currently works for `string` (default Web Component behavior), `number`, `boolean`, `array`, and `object`.

 > For extremely huge complex objects this technique might produce a performance penalty due to repeatedly used `JSON.parse`/`JSON.stringify` calls.
+Be also aware that this cannot work if the object has recursive structures, because the JSON class cannot deal with this.
+There is no additional error handling to keep the code small, it's just a `try/catch` block that reports the native error.

 ### Properties and View Models